HackYourFuture/study/databases/nosql/mongodb/basic-operations.md

 # Basic operations

-In this section we will go over the basics of connecting, creating, updating and deleting data from a document-oriented database using mongoDB.
-The following video from mongoDB itself does an amazing job at this:
+In this section we will go over the basics of connecting, creating, updating and deleting data from a document-oriented database using MongoDB.
+The following video from MongoDB itself does an amazing job at this:

 _Note: she talks about cursors, sorting and limits for the multiple find operations.
 This is quite complex and we will have a special section about this in the advanced operations.
 For now try to follow along, but don't worry too much if that part goes too fast_